AvsheshSavani7/userlink-chatroom/DEPLOY_INSTRUCTIONS.md

 ## Important Notes

+- **Database File**: The build script will create a default database file if `db.json` is not found in the repository.
+This ensures the build won't fail during deployment.

 - **Database Persistence**: The JSON Server database on Netlify isn't persistent between deployments or server restarts.
 For a production app, consider using a real database service.

 - **API Key Security**: The OpenAI API key is included in your frontend code, which is not recommended for production.
 For better security, use Netlify Functions to make API calls server-side.